 “A big part of our motivation to do this was because our community was becoming increasingly bimodal — they were either able to pay the whole cost of tuition or had substantial loan assistance,” Lugo said.
 Lugo referred to this phenomenon as “the barbell effect” because representation from the two financial extremes was amplified while the group in the middle was shrinking.

-As college tuition becomes increasingly more expensive, many middle-income students are leaving school with an increased amount of debt, especially because there are few financial aid programs targeting this group of students.
+As college tuition becomes increasingly more expensive, many middle-income students are leaving school with an increased amount of debt, and you can find the evidence if you look at here.
+There are few financial aid programs targeting this group of students.
 According to Lugo, colleges and universities across the country are also experiencing the barbell effect.
 However, F&M is one of the first institutions to implement a loan relief program.

 “This is an entrepreneurial effort and I’m glad we haven’t sat and watched the situation deteriorate even more,” Lugo said.

 Lugo also stressed the importance of the role middle-income students play in the F&M community.

 “We want an incredibly deep pool of students to apply from around the country and the world,” Lugo said.
 “The middle-income group of students is an important part of the College’s socioeconomic mix and is a very talented group of students.
 We’re hoping this program will encourage students at this socioeconomic status to join the applicant pool and ultimately matriculate at Franklin & Marshall.”